paulds-explore/habit-breaker/README.md

 # habit-breaker
-A browser-based tool to help kick bad habits!
+A browser-based ML tool to help kick bad habits!